eggs-benny/quiz-generator/README.md

 I want to see a leaderboard

 To Do:
-- Answers change colour
 - Question appears after previous question answered
 - Score shown at end
-- Score shown as you go

 # Getting Started with Create React App